JavaMaxim/phone-booking-fx/README.md

 JavaFX.
 Both Ignite and Spring Boot contexts are initialized.
 Ignite supports popular DI frameworks and allows DI in JavaFX applications.
 JavaFX loader builds scene graph.

 It uses WebFlux WebClient in blocking mode.
-Also uses JavaFX Concurrency library to make REST calls in a background thread.
-The code has a delay, so you can see the progress indicator.
-You must run the ServerRest project first.
+It also uses JavaFX Concurrency library to make REST calls in a background thread.
+The code has a delay so you can see the progress indicator.
+You have to run the ServerRest project first.

 To start the client use `mvn javafx:run`.